Tools for teaching climate science & solutions

 The 48-pp Psychology of Climate Change Communication: A Guide for Scientists, Journalists, Educators, Political Aides and the Interested Public is from Columbia University's Center for Research on Environmental Decisions.
 It's easy to read, and available free, as a digital download or hard copy.

 For instructional frameworks, podcasts, activities and more, Green Teacher is a reliable source.
 Check out its Climate Resource Hub.

-Here's a free 8-pp comic book for kids 6-12 years old from National Public Radio.
-Download it for free for your students, Sunday School class, Scouts or discussions with your own inquisitive kids or grandkids.
+This free 8-pp comic book for kids 6-12 years old is from National Public Radio.
+Download it for your students, Sunday School class, Scouts or your own inquisitive off-spring.